GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/casedContactElasticWellbore/Example.rst

 ###############################################
-Cased Elastic Wellbore with Impefect Interfaces
+Cased Elastic Wellbore with Imperfect Interfaces
 ###############################################

 ------------------------------------------------------------------
 Problem description
 ------------------------------------------------------------------

 This example uses the ``LagrangianContact`` solver to handle a cased wellbore problem with imperfect contact interfaces.
 The completed wellbore is composed of a steel casing, a cement sheath, and rock formation.
 All the three materials are assumed to exhibit isotropic linear elastic behavior.
-The contact surfaces between these materials follow the Lagrangian contact law.
+The contact surfaces between these materials are simulated using a Lagrangian contact model.

 .. _problemSketchCasedElasticWellboreInterfacesFig:
 .. figure:: sketch.png